Who Should Play Elena and Lila in the Elena Ferrante HBO Series?

 Rami Malek as Enzo

 Enzo is a solid citizen — loyal, dependable, hardworking — but it always seems like there’s more to him than meets the eye.
-The likable Malek would be able to capture Enzo’s fundamental goodness, while still maintaining an air of enigma.
+The appealing Malek would be able to convey the character’s fundamental goodness, while still making him something of an enigma.

 Mark Ruffalo as Antonio